JohnnyLin-a/KLFGroupAssessment/README.md

 Otherwise, I would be using a library called gorm for golang ORM.

 The default postgres user and database should not be used and should create a new user and database for the app.
-For simplicity's sake I will be using
+For simplicity's sake I will be using the default ones.

 Frontend notes:
 -